liangcyn/crazyeights/README.md

 ## Tooling
 I used Python because it lends itself easily to creation of classes/objects (as an object-oriented language), because it comes with built in testing modules, and because it's the language I'm most familiar with.

+I used `unittest` for isolation testing, as mentioned above.

+I used `os` to clear the system screen for a cleaner UI, as well as so that it would be harder for players to look back at gameplay.
+Unfortunately, terminal games don't lend themselves to ideal UI for keeping plays hidden, but by clearing past plays from the current screen, it would be somewhat harder to cheat.

+I used `random` for a pseudorandom shuffling of cards for each game session.